vuejs/vuex/docs/api/README.md

   })
   ```

   By default, new handler is added to the end of the chain, so it will be executed after other handlers that were added before.
-This can be overriden by adding `prepend: true` to `options`, which will add the handler to the beginning of the chain.
+This can be overridden by adding `prepend: true` to `options`, which will add the handler to the beginning of the chain.

   ``` js
   store.subscribe(handler, { prepend: true })